Wieke/JavaFieldtripBuffer/README.md

   - [ ] Add periodic write to disk functionality.
   - [ ] Split write to disk functionality off in its own thread.
 - [ ] Check for garbage collecion optimizations.
+- [ ] Check if handling of unsigned primites works.